singhalyogesh/truecaller-sdk-v0.7-otp/README.md

    TrueProfile profile = new TrueProfile.Builder(firstName, lastName).build();
    TrueSDK.getInstance().verifyOtp(profile, otp, apiCallback);

-   // 'getInstance' method returns the control to the OtpCallback as defined in the section above
+   // 'verifyOtp' method returns the control to the OtpCallback as defined in the section above
    ```

   (Optional)